 Major construction developments have many moving parts and a lot of stakeholders providing input.
 Getting CCIP insurance is imperative to the financial success of the project.
 As such, it’s important that small business owners take the time to prepare.

 Changing the coverage terms and inclusions on a CCIP isn’t as simple as calling your agent and asking for a change in deductible or extra inclusion.
 Inform subcontractors that bids must be firm and obtain contingent contracts upon the project greenlight.
 The insurance is one of the last components set in place before you break ground.

 2. Confirm the Period of Indemnity for CCIP Policies

 The period of indemnity protects all stakeholders and contractors for a timeframe past the project completion.
 Confirm how long the CCIP protects for liabilities beyond the project’s construction completion date.
 The period of indemnity should coincide with the state statute of repose (similar to a statute of limitations) for claims to be filed.

 3. Review All Insurance Coverage Needs

-Is there a difference between CCIP vs OCIP?
+What is the difference between CCIP and OCIP?